Omiadze/admin-panel-project/README.md

 # Author

-Hi, my name is Teo and I am a front-end-developer.
+Hi, my name is Teo and I am a front-end developer.